PureIsntHere/DeadSplatter/README.md

 3) Customize config.json to your needs.

+Example: "max_ram":50 <- Max amount of ram the server can use before it is restarted.

+Example2: "max_system_ram":50 <- Max amount of ram load the entire system can be under until it is restarted.
+(Used in fallback mode if the script can't get proper permissions)

 4) Run Main.py through cmd using python Main.py

 *To Disable / Enable Features check Config.json*